wmconnolly/100-days-of-code/log.md

 Lecutes and practice test completed on Node affinity - my first encounter with a bit of nasty yaml, though like most syntax I'm sure it becomes palatable after spending more time with it.

 **Thoughts:**

+---
+## Day 100, January 10, 2020

+**Today's Progress:**

+100th day - wow!
+(Actually 101st day, per zero-based index).
+100 Days Of Code proves the cumulative power of consistency; insurmountable topics made accesible by showing up _daily_.
+Thanks kindly to the folks who've engaged with me, the community aspect makes all the difference, and I feel so grateful for taking on this challenge!

+Actual coding today: Python @ work + KodeKloud CKA studying.
+My adventure will continue with my goal of earning a CKA cert, using the #100DaysOfCloud tag.

+**Thoughts:**